Tandoor: Armenian tonir

-In Armenia, the tandur is called tonir (Թոնիր).
-In ancient times, the tonir was worshiped by the Armenians as a symbol of the sun in the ground.
-Pagan Armenians made tonirs resembling the setting sun "going into the ground" (the Sun being the main deity).
+In Armenia, the oven is called tonir (Թոնիր).
+In ancient times, it was worshipped by the Armenians as a symbol of the sun in the ground.
+Zoroastrian Armenians made tonirs resembling the setting sun "going into the ground" (the Sun being the main deity).
 The underground tonir, made of clay and stone, is one of the first tools in Armenian cuisine as an oven and thermal treatment tool.
 Therefore, the tonir used to be placed in the middle of most ancient Armenian households.
-Armenians are said to have invented underground tonirs.
+Armenians are said to have invented the underground tonirs.